stforrester/discussion-question-python-fundamentals-review/ANSWERS.md

   else:
     return "I love it!"
 ```
+This function returns "Nah, thanks" if invoked with the argument equal to "broccoli" and returns "I love it!" if invoked with an argument equal to anything else.

 3 .
 How would you produce a new list all of the words that start with the letter "a" from the below list?